 9 Subjects

-The number of subjects used in the experiment is extremely important.
+[Editor’s note: Further studies required on this topic.
+For 3D studies, the number of subjects used in the experiment are not different from those for 2D studies..]

 10 Experiment design

 If the material is known to contain excessive parallax, and thus known to be potentially uncomfortable, then the duration should be limited.